unipartdigital/puppet-phpldapadmin/README.md

 ####`ldap_bind_pass`

-Optional sparameter that controls the password of the user specified in the `ldap_bind_id` parameter.
+Optional parameter that controls the password of the user specified in the `ldap_bind_id` parameter.

 If not specified, you wil be prompted for the password.